All to know about the quadruple killing manhunt in Tennessee after family found dead

 The FBI and a U.S. Marshals Service fugitive task force are among the nearly dozen agencies working on the case.

-A white 2016 Audi A3 that Drummond was believed to be driving was found unoccupied in Jackson and has since been recovered by authorities, the bureau said Friday.
+A white 2016 Audi A3, believed to be driven by Drummond, was found unoccupied in Jackson and has since been recovered by authorities, the bureau said on Friday.
 A white 1988 Ford pickup truck with a red stripe believed to belong to Drummond was found in Dyer County on Saturday.

 Rausch revealed that there is a “familial relationship between the suspect and the family.”